Last modified April 29, 2021

 In this case I cannot tell you anything about the precision of the measurements, since I do not have any instrument of this type with which to compare, although Later I will tell you about the sensor that it incorporates and I will be able to make some estimates.

-The meter also includes temperature and humidity sensors.
+The CO2 monitor also includes temperature and humidity sensors.
 It seems very successful, given the market this device is aimed at, complementing the air quality data very well.

 The tests I have performed for the accuracy of temperature and relative humidity have been quite acceptable, especially considering that most devices of this type are not usually very accurate.